Core Web Vitals are coming. Will you be prepared?

 That is, Google may add labels to SERP listings indicating which sites provide a good UX.

 When it comes down to your site or your competitor’s site, you can easily imagine a user choosing the site Google says will provide the best UX.

 Understanding Core Web Vitals

-There are three Core Web Vitals coming to Google’s search algorithm in May of 2021
+There are three Core Web Vitals coming to Google’s search algorithm in the summer of 2021

 - Largest contentful paint